Mohamed Kalil Traoré

-Mohamed Kalil Traoré (born 9 July 2000) is a Guinean professional footballer who plays as a defender for the Guinea national team.
+Mohamed Kalil Traoré (born 9 July 2000) is a Guinean professional footballer who plays as a defender for French Championnat National 3 club Stade Beaucairois and the Guinea national team.

 Club career

 Early career

 Traoré grew up and played in Guinean top flight club Kamsar.

 Hapoel Tel Aviv

 On 13 July 2021, Traoré joined Israeli Premier League club Hapoel Tel Aviv on a five-year contract, following a successful pre-season trial.
 He made his league debut in Israel on 28 August 2021.

 International career

 Traoré made his debut with the Guinea national team in a 3–0 2020 African Nations Championship win over Namibia on 19 January 2021.